Skip to content

 Day 2 itinerary

-The early morning drive to Lamar Valley was filled with anticipation.
-The sightings of bison in their natural habitat were awe-inspiring, a lesson in nature’s unscripted reality.
+We drove to Lamar Valley early in the morning and it did not disappoint.
+Seeing bison roaming freely in the wild was something else — nothing like seeing them in a zoo or on TV.
 The drive from West YellowStone to Lamar Valley is about 2 hours, including stops to take photos along the way.
 You should pack lunch with you so that you can stay and enjoy the view at the valley.
 If you get lucky, you can get really close to some bison as they wander beside the road.
 Plenty of elks can be seen too.

 Salt Lake City Detour